StreamHPC/rocRAND/docs/api-reference/cpp-api.rst

 C++ host API wrapper
 ====================

-C++ host API wrapper provides resource management and object-oriented interface for random number generation facilities.
+The C++ host API wrapper provides resource management and an object-oriented interface for random number generation facilities.

-In the example below C++ host API wrapper is used to produce a random number using default generation parameters.
+In the example below C++ host API wrapper is used to produce a random number using the default generation parameters.

 ..  code-block:: cpp